 * Saudi, Russia support supply cut extension through Q1 2018

-Riyadh, Moscow hope to involve more producers in curbs
+* Saudi, Russia hope to involve more producers in cuts (Updates prices, previous SINGAPORE)

-LONDON, May 15 (Reuters) - Oil hit a three-week high on Monday above $52 a barrel after top exporter Saudi Arabia and Russia said supply cuts needed to last into 2018, a step towards extending an OPEC-led deal to support prices for longer than originally agreed.
+LONDON, May 15 (Reuters) - Oil rose more than 2 percent on Monday to $52 a barrel after top exporter Saudi Arabia and Russia said supply cuts needed to last into 2018, a step towards keeping an OPEC-led deal to support prices in place longer than originally agreed.

-Energy ministers from the two countries said on Monday that supply cuts should be prolonged for nine months, until March 2018.
+Energy ministers from the two countries said on Monday that supply cuts should be extended for nine months, until March 2018.
 That is longer than the optional six-month extension specified in the deal.

 The Organization of the Petroleum Exporting Countries, Russia and other producers originally agreed to cut output by 1.8 million barrels per day in the first half of 2017, with a possible six-month extension.

-The ministers said they hoped other producers would join the supply cut, which would initially be on the same volume terms as before.
-Kazakhstan, however, said it could not join a prolonged cut on the same terms.
+The ministers said they hoped other producers would join the supply cut, which will initially be on the same volume terms as before.

 "It is certainly a strong statement to include already 2018, while it may also be aimed at improving the chances of keeping other participants on side when it comes to the next round of talks in 10 days," analysts at JBC Energy said in a report.

 OPEC and the non-OPEC countries meet to decide policy on May 25 in Vienna, and OPEC has also invited two small producers not involved in the original deal, Egypt and Turkmenistan, to attend.

 However, higher output from the United States, which did not participate in the agreement to cut supplies, has limited the impact of the OPEC-led effort. <C-OUT-T-EIA>